On this page:

 - Photocopy (both sides) of the Japanese Alien Registration Card or “Zairyu” card

 In addition to these items, please also bring whatever supporting documents you believe support the information provided to the consular officer.
 If a visa is issued, there may be an additional visa issuance reciprocity fee, depending on your nationality.
-The Department of State's website can help you find out if you must pay a visa issuance reciprocity fee and what the fee amount is.
+The Department of State's website can help you determine if you must pay a visa issuance reciprocity fee and what the fee amount is.

 How to Apply